gabrielrussell/emv/README.md

 # WARNING

--   File system errors that occur during rename operations will cause the program to leave the renames possibly half done without any plan for rollback or resume.
+-   File system errors during rename operations may leave some files renamed and others not.
+No rollback mechanism.

 # FILES